-Roofing including roof space platform presumably clad in felt or similar.
+Roofing including roof space The roof is pitched and slated to the front elevation with a flat section to the rear which is overlaid in a felt type material or similar.
+A hatch onto the flat roof was noted within the communal stairwell, however no access was afforded for health and safety reasons.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction being pointed externally.
+The main walls are of traditional solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

-Windows throughout are of a replacement PVC double glazed type.
-The front access door is of a timber variety.

-External decorations Visually inspected.
-PVC finishes to windows.

-Conservatories / porches NOT APPLICABLE

-Communal areas Circulation areas visually inspected.
-There is a communal entrance hall and stairwell secured by an entry phone system.

-Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.

-The property benefits from communal garden grounds to the rear of the block being defined by metal fencing and a masonry boundary wall.
+Windows are of replacement uPVC double glazed tilt and turn style.
+The external access door is of a timber variety.
+External decorations Vigually inspected External decorations Visually inspected.
+Painted timber and PVC finishes.
+Conservatories / porches NOT APPLICABLE · Communal areas Circulation areas visually inspected.
+There is a communal entrance hall and stairwell accessed via secure entry phone system.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and houndaries Viewelly, in an extend Outside areas and boundaries Visually inspected.
+There is communal garden ground to the rear elevation where the boundaries are partially defined by stone walls.
+A section of the stone wall has been removed.